Jean Segura Player Props: Marlins vs. Phillies

-On Friday, Jean Segura (.366 on-base percentage in past 10 games, 94 points above season-long percentage) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 6:40 PM ET.
+The Miami Marlins, including Jean Segura (.366 on-base percentage in past 10 games, 91 points above season-long percentage), take on starter Ranger Suarez and the Philadelphia Phillies at LoanDepot park, Saturday at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Cardinals.
+He had two hits (going 2-for-4) in his most recent game against the Phillies.

 Jean Segura Game Info & Props vs. the Phillies